www.nomadictheatre.org

 Physical Theatre:

 A style of performance that uses the body’s language and movement to communicate.
-Classes can be for children or adults, novices or experienced actors —beginning with a thorough warm-up and simple exercises, building to creating short pieces in groups.
 The emphasis is on ensemble work, awareness and honesty of movement.

 Circus Skills: